MagicBowen/dates/README.md

 ## Introduction

-`dates` is a test framework for messaged base system in C++!
-It afford a DSL for faking the interactive systems of the SUT(system under test) and faking the msgs between the fake systems and SUT easily!
+`dates` is a FT(functional test) framework for message based system in C++!
+It afford a convenient way for faking the interactive systems of the SUT(system under test) and the msgs between the fake systems and SUT!
+You can test your SUT in dates very easily by describing the msg content and order between the faking systems and SUT !

 `dates` is decoupled with any UT test framework!
 You can integrate dates with any C++ xUnit test framework for tests government such as  [gtest](https://github.com/google/googletest).